trick77/tunlr-style-dns-unblocking/README.md

 non-sni mode enables DNS-unblocking for multimedia players (or applications) which can't handle SNI but still using just a single IP address using some netfilter trickery.
 See here for more information on this mode: http://trick77.com/2014/04/02/netflix-dns-unblocking-without-sni-xbox-360-ps3-samsung-tv/

+Non-conclusive list of devices which don't understand SNI:
+- Xbox 360
+- PS3
+- All Sony TVs and Blu Ray players
+- Older Samsung TVs

 #### local (Advanced Setup)

 local mode enables DNS-unblocking on a single device which can't handle SNI but still using just a single IP address and without using another server on the network.